 Men, beauty & homophobia

 If this was about an allergy I could probably understand not wanting to risk your life by taking the tube among the spray-happy masses – but this was not the issue.
 No, he was just offended by the fact that the ones wearing perfume were men.
-In fact, he pointed out that when women wear perfume in public space he finds it sexually titillating (gross, dude!!).
-Similarly, a male relative went on a tirade against an openly gay Swedish opera singer for his intense black eye makeup.
-He just couldn’t accept or understand why a man would wear makeup – he was visibly angry about it!
+In fact, he pointed out that when women wear perfume in public space he finds it sexually titillating, which suggests that his discomfort is of a sexual nature.
+Perfume can be understood as an erotic pleasure, and men are not supposed to be experienced as pleasurable.
+They are not supposed to delight the senses as women, by patriarchal logic, are.
+Similarly, at the dinner table, a male relative went on a tirade against an openly gay Swedish opera singer for his intense black eye makeup.
+He just couldn’t accept or understand why a man would wear makeup – he was visibly angry about it, bewildered.
 As if the wearing of some kohl was some sort of personal affront, an unforgivable crime.

 At the same time, beauty products are marketed primarily toward women – straight women.
 It’s more or less assumed that not only is the consumer a heterosexual woman, but said heterosexual woman expects her makeup to draw positive attention from men.
 Fragrance ads are particularly heinous offenders in this category as they rely heavily on sex appeal and innuendo.